ansible-collections/servicenow.itsm/docs/general_usage_patterns.md

       - SN_USERNAME
       - SN_PASSWORD

-The configuration above informs Ansible Tower what pieces of data we would like to store in our credentials.
+The configuration above informs Automation controller what pieces of data we would like to store in our credentials.
 And to get the credentials to the playbook, we also need to have the following injector configuration: